ar-mac/react-field-scope/README.md

 * Title of the project
+  * react-scope-form-fields
 * Brief description
+* Use cases
+  * scoping fields with lock on empty scope
+  * scoping fields without lock on empty scope
+  * mount scoped field on scope change (for data load and other setup on componentDidMount)
+  * reset scoped field to empty value or result of the function
+* Possible use cases
+  * Handling for multi select scope and scoped
+  * Allow preventing unmounting & mounting on scope change
+  * Add confirmation of scope change
+  * Handle children with names nested via `.`, `[somevalue]`, `[]`
+  * Provide scope value to the child so it can use it for initialization
 * How to get the project running locally
 * Running the linter
 * Running the test suite